AcetylsalicylicAcid/truedark256-vim/README.md

 Fork of bratpeki's [truedark-vim](https://github.com/bratpeki/truedark-vim) vim color scheme.

-I dont want to install iTerm on my mac to have true color support in terminal since my favorite color scheme is literally in 256 colors but in hex codes.
-So I forked it.
+I like original implementation, but i dont want to install iterm on my mac to have true color support.
+Since original scheme is literally in 256 colors but in hex codes - I forked it.